Our research is editorially independent but we

 may earn a commission for purchases made through our links.

-Looking for that all-over tan, or just the feeling of freedom that comes with going nude?
+Looking for that all-over tan or just the feeling of freedom that comes with going nude?
 There are many Caribbean islands that have certain beaches where nudity is allowed.
-While there are a lot more that are topless friendly, you’ll still find some for going au naturel, particularly in the Dutch and French islands.
-All-nude sunbathing on St. Barths, for example, will hardly raise an eyebrow, whereas in The Bahamas, just wearing a bikini off the beach is frowned upon.
-These top nude beaches, however, are sure to fit the bill.
+While many more are topless-friendly, you’ll still find some for going au naturel, particularly in the Dutch and French islands.
+For example, all-nude sunbathing on St. Barths will hardly raise an eyebrow, whereas wearing a skimpy bikini off the beach may be frowned upon in the Bahamas.
+However, these top nude beaches in the caribbean are sure to fit the bill.

 Hawksbill Bay is the only nude beach on the island of Antigua.
 Crescent-shaped, it’s divided into various sections with one reserved just for nude sunbathing.
 You won’t find any amenities, just incredible tranquility and breathtaking scenery with views of the strikingly clear aquamarine sea.
 If you’re a bit shy about being out in the buff, this is a good one to start with as it’s often practically deserted.
 If you want to spend most of your time there, you might want to stay at Hawksbill Bay by Rex Resorts which offers all-inclusive packages and ocean-view bungalows.

 Located on the French side of St. Martin, Orient Beach lies along a spectacular stretch of the south coast and is a relaxing clothing option beach.
 The Bikini Beach Bar and Kontiki are especially popular.
 As the two-mile stretch of pristine, powdery white sands are protected from the waves by a reef, it’s ideal for snorkeling and swimming.